 - Focus on the dynamic language Ruby

 - Support for writing separate functions that you can use to join together different AWS resources and services

 An advanced and sophisticated framework, Architect is a robust framework for building fast, modern, and scalable cloud-native apps.
-It allows developers to define the serverless architecture concisely with low code, zero ceremonies, and clear and terse config.
+It allows developers to define when to use serverless architecture concisely with low code, zero ceremonies, and clear and terse config.
 Thus, they can focus on just business logic.
 Moreover, you pay only for services while in use, on-demand, or it scales to zero.

 From the creators of begin.com, it features everything you need to build massively scalable serverless applications.
 In the words of one of its creators, Brian LeRoux, Architect is designed for building dynamic database-backed web applications.
 Technically, it is a higher-level wrapper for AWS SAM.
 So anything you can do with SAM, you can do in Architect.
 But the framework is particularly good at web apps.